 —Assurance the NBA and the union will be partners in the investigation.

 —A decisive ruling, hopefully before the Clippers host the Warriors for Game 5 on Tuesday night in Los Angeles.

 "They trust that Adam Silver will do the right thing," Johnson said.

 The league and the Clippers are investigating, though ultimately the decision will be perceived as Silver's.

 "He's got to come down hard," Hall of Fame player Magic Johnson, who was referenced on the audio recording, said Sunday on ABC.

-The NBA constitution is not public, though it's understood the commissioner's powers are broad when it comes to dealing with matters deemed "prejudicial or detrimental to the best interests of basketball."
-A fine, a suspension, a demand for sensitivity training, all those and more are surely at Silver's disposal.
+The NBA Constitution is not public, though it's understood the commissioner's powers are broad when it comes to dealing with matters deemed "prejudicial or detrimental to the best interests of basketball."
+A fine, a suspension, a demand for sensitivity training, all that and more is surely at Silver's disposal.

 Some players feel for the magnitude of the task Silver is facing.

-The next move will be made by Silver, and Tuesday apparently is the day.
+The next move will be made by Silver.

-AP Sports Writers Antonio Gonzalez and Joseph White and Associated Press Writer John Rogers contributed to this report.
+AP Sports Writers Antonio Gonzalez, Michael Marot and Joseph White and Associated Press Writer John Rogers contributed to this report.